mtclark0518/project-1/README.md

 ### ----------The User View----------

 	Makin' Bacon is a "skill-shot/target practice" style game that is similar in functionality to NES DuckHunt.
-	Two players take turns "shooting" targets(ideally: flying pigs) Gameplay uses a combination of aiming via the mouse cursor and firing with the spacebar.
+	Two players take turns "shooting" targets
+	Gameplay uses aiming via the mouse cursor
-	User goal is to hit the most targets during a 30 second interval or "round".
+	Game objective is to score the most points during a 30 second interval or "round".

 ### ----------Language Use / Functionality Challenges ----------